weetmuts/beak/README.md

 @3 2017-07-01 08:23 2 months ago to s3_work_crypt:
 ```

+You can check the status of your configured _source directories_ with:

+`beak status`

-After a while you probably want to remove unnecessary backups.
+After a while you probably want to remove backups to save space.

 `beak prune gd_work_crypt:`

-The default rule is to keep:
+The default _keep rule_ is:
 ```
 All points in time for the last 7 days.
 One point in time per day for the last 14 days.